giankev/wikidata_cultural_classifier/README.md

 ### Issues

-- Graphs can be improved with weighted nodes
+- Graphs take too long to be preprocessed
-- text2graph considers only the selected language stopwords (easily fixed with **stopwords.stopwords(["en", "it", "others"])**, might impact performance)